revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

-9.Can we read file without opening?
+9.How will you read a file without opening?
 Which funtion used to open a file?

 <details><summary><b>Show Answer</b></summary>